 - Create a grassroots coalition, to focus on social justice for South Los Angeles

-- Own powerful story-telling, as it relates to historic African American experiences
+- Own powerful story-telling, as it relates to the African American experience

-- Engage LAPD, to open talks for a professional understanding
+- Engage LAPD, to openly talk about creating a professional understanding

 - Meet with South LA’s four divisions and key LAPD mgmt and commission